-Winterbourne Centre for Horticulture will offer RHS Level 2 and 3 qualifications from October 2019.
+Winterbourne Centre for Horticulture offers RHS Level 2 and 3 qualifications, with vacancies on Level 2 Garden Planning qualification from October 2019.
 Suitable for enthusiastic amateurs and those seeking a career in horticulture, these professional qualifications will help you to develop skills and knowledge.

 RHS Level 2

 Level 2 qualifications are intended for those that have a general interest in horticulture or wishing to work in professional horticulture in a variety of roles.

 RHS Level 2 Certificate in the Principles of Garden Planning, Establishment and Maintenance – SPACES AVAILABLE

 This theory course provides the underpinning scientific knowledge of garden planning, selecting and establishing a range of garden plants.
 Also covered are the principles behind growing food crops outdoors and growing under protection: house plants, glasshouses and conservatory growing.
 To achieve the qualification you will sit exams in February and June.
 The qualification is suitable for those who are working in the industry and wishing to study part-time in order to progress their careers or prepare for further study at level 3.

 This course will be offered on Thursdays from 3rd October 2019, from 10.15am to 2pm.
 The cost of tuition is £525 and the RHS examinations fee is £64.
 Further information is available here.

 This practical certificate is ideal for the keen amateur gardener and for those wishing to work in professional horticulture in a variety of roles.
 It is an in-depth practical course designed for those that wish to gain a range of practical horticultural skills including propagation, establishing and maintaining plants.
 You will also identify garden plants, pests and diseases.